Description: Modified GRF 1-29, also known as GHRH (1-29), is a growth hormone-releasing hormone (GHRH) analog that may be used as a diagnostic agent.

-Therefore, it results in a modified GHRH with 29 amino acids.
-This gives the cause behind the name Mod Growth Releasing Factor 1-29.
+Therefore, it results in a modified GHRH with 29 amino acids, giving the cause behind the name Mod Growth Releasing Factor 1-29.

-In fact, GHRH (1-29) has many different forms and there are several ways to modify the structure.
+GHRH (1-29) has many different forms, and there are several ways to modify the structure.

 One study has tested 30 of these analogs with one or more of these forms being effective over others, yet all analogs of GHRH stimulate growth hormone GH from the pituitary gland effectively.